Tifiloow/rpihotspotvpn/README.md

 It permits to create a wifi hostpot with a rasberry pi.
 It has the advantage of having a script installing itself everything needed to make a wifi hotspot with a rasberry pi (3 or +) with hostapd, and dnsmasq.

-It has too a panel to see connected users, stop the wifi (but keep the pannel on), start the wifi, and even add a vpn (in dev. system)
+It has a panel to see connected users, stop the wifi (but keep the pannel on), start the wifi, and even add a vpn (in dev. system)

 #### Please test the program and report bugs - very easy to fix - create issues